pir8radio/PS_Convert_Block_Size_512/README.md

 Some disks perform quickly, while others take hours to complete.
 I am not entirely sure of the reason behind this, but it seems to be a common experience according to others online.
 If a disk starts off fast and then appears to be "stuck" at a certain percentage, it is advisable to let it run until it either completes or fails.

+Download the PowerShell script, right click and run with PowerShell.
+You will prbably need to run it as an admin, and agree to running scripts the first time you run it.
+Good Luck!

 ![image](https://github.com/user-attachments/assets/ef2a0b01-438f-47d8-9a5f-53d7602e8909)